soumyajit0/quiche/README.md

 # quiche

-quiche is a work-in-progress QUIC implementation by BVC (Bilibili Video Cloud team).
-It is based on Google quiche(https://quiche.googlesource.com/quiche/).
-BVC uses this to enable gQUIC and iQUIC service capability on production, for example, there are quic proxy server and nginx quic module.

 QUIC (Quick UDP Internet Connections) is a new transport which reduces latency compared to that of TCP.
 Look QUIC from 10000 feet, it is very similar to TCP+TLS+HTTP/2 implemented on UDP.
 Because TCP is implemented in operating system kernels, and middlebox firmware, making significant changes to TCP is next to impossible.
 However, since QUIC is built on top of UDP, it suffers from no such limitations.

 Key features of QUIC+HTTP3 over existing TCP+TLS+HTTP2 include